Quantum Computing and Its Potential Impact on Global Financial Markets

 The European Union’s Quantum Flagship and the U.S. National Quantum Initiative are investing billions in building the quantum infrastructure that financial institutions will eventually rely on.

 “This is not a science project anymore,” says Dr. Lea Moritz, senior physicist at the EU Quantum Lab.
-“Financial firms are among the first real-world users because they understand that quantum advantage equals competitive advantage.”

 The Security Dilemma: A Double-Edged Sword